 Pretend you're a visitor from another galaxy, here on a reconnaissance mission.
 You're zipping around town on your shuttlecraft that looks like a futuristic metallic Hovercraft.
-Don't worry about causing panic in the streets, though, since you've activated your cloaking device.
 You're cruising past restaurants and retail stores when your eye (or one of your eyes) catches a glimpse of something worth investigating.
 Peering into a shop window, you're surprised to see five furry four-legged creatures standing on tables in a little room.
 Clearly, these elevated creatures occupy a high stature in this culture.

 A two-legged creature stands at each table, fussing over the furry ones with several odd-looking implements.
 Fur flies off the table, joining the fur already scattered on the floor.
 A new two-legged creature scurries around, gathering the fur for some sort of cultural ritual.
 Although you haven't yet researched this culture in depth, it's clear that the four-legged creatures are in charge, with the two-legged ones catering to their every whim.

-Believe it or not, this inquisitive alien has stumbled into a dog grooming shop.
+Believe it or not, this inquisitive alien has stumbled into a pet grooming shop.
 Let's give him/her/it some time to download the cultural data, and put this explanation into terms normal humans can understand.
-Here's the important thing: Yes, the dogs really are in charge, with the humans working hard to make the dogs look beautiful or handsome.
+Here's the important thing: Yes, the pets really are in charge, with the humans working hard to make them look beautiful or handsome...for $10 an hour (source).
 Seems pretty clear to us.